star-whale/starwhale/docs/docs/fundamentals/concepts.md

 Project is the basic unit for organizing different resources like models, datasets, etc.
 Users may use projects for different purposes.
 For example, we can create a project for a data scientist team, a product line, or a specific model.
 Users usually work on one or more projects in their daily lives.
 Every user in cloud instances has their personal project by default.
-Standalone instances do not have such a thing because they are mainly intended for single-user usage.
+Standalone instances also supports multi projects, `self` project will be created automatically and configured as the default project.

 ## Model